-- Consider the level to which the applicant demonstrated the agency's active transportation technical planning conducted as part of developing and refining of the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider whether or not the outreach and engagement process was ongoing and shows recent stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community, especially for larger projects. - Consider the level to which the process was effectively integrated into the public participation process.
+- Consider the level to which the applicant demonstrated the agency's active transportation technical planning conducted as part of developing and refining of the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider whether or not the outreach and engagement process was ongoing and shows continued stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community - Consider the level to which the process was effectively integrated into the public participation process.

-Points Applicant's ability to demonstrate the public participation process will be utilized as part of the development of a plan.
-3 Points The applicant clearly and convincingly demonstrates that: The project scope was developed through a comprehensive technical planning process appropriate for the complexity and magnitude of the project, and that allowed for public input to shape the project, The planning process considered the existing and future needs of the project users and transportation system, The outreach and engagement process utilized has been ongoing and shows recent stakeholder support, The planning process was effectively integrated into the public participation process.

-2 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was effectively integrated into the public participation process.
-1 Point The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system The planning process was not effectively integrated into the public participation process.
+Points Applicant's ability to demonstrate that a public participation process was utilized to develop this project, and that they analyzed the range of alternatives and impacts on the transportation system through a thorough public engagement process.
+5-6 Points The applicant clearly and convincingly demonstrates that: The project scope was developed through a comprehensive technical planning process appropriate for the complexity and magnitude of the project, and that allowed for public input to shape the project, The planning process considered the existing and future needs of the project users and transportation system, The outreach and engagement process utilized has been ongoing and shows continued stakeholder support, The planning process was effectively integrated into the public participation process.
+3-4 Points The project scope was developed through a sufficient technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was effectively integrated into the public participation process.
+1-2 Points The project scope was developed through a poor technical planning process (not appropriate for the complexity and magnitude of the project) The planning process marginally considered the existing and future needs of the project users and transportation system The planning process was not effectively integrated into the public participation process.
 0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the project scope is a result of technical planning and does not in any way consider the existing and future needs of the project users.